-Visit the falls near the O'Reilly's original hut on the plateau and grab some great views across the gorge towards Castle Crag.
+Visit the falls near the O'Reilly's original hut on the plateau and grab some great views of the waterfall and across the gorge towards Castle Crag.

 Python Rock on the Western cliffs of O'Reilly's provides views of Morans Falls, Castle Crag and Lost World.